git-sandip/SanuMaya/README.md

 ## Acknowledgements 🙏

-SanuMaya is named after the Mymble character (also known as "Sanumaya" in Nepali), known for her loving and caring nature.
-Special thanks to the creators of Moomin for the inspiration.
+- Thanks to the Mymble character in the Swedish Moomin cartoon for the inspiration behind SanuMaya's name.